dennisdevio/milestone-project-1/README.md

 - [Firefox DevTools](https://firefox-dev.tools/)

 I used Lighthouse several times during the final stages of the testing process.
 At first I got results around 80% but I later implemented the changes suggested and got it almost to 100% in all areas.
 I added meta tags for SEO and improved all the links by adding aria-labels to them for accessibility, as well as improved the logo alt value.
 The biggest issue from the report was that the images were too big.
 This also caused problems with the carousel earlier, in retrospect I should have used smaller images for better results.
+Lastly, the logo image failed test because it is orange on a yellow background.
+In hind sight this was a mistake, but I did not have time to fix it.

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - results of the final report can be seen below.